stakit/stakit/readme.md

 See [Writers](#writers) for more information.

 ## Transforms
 Stakit uses [`documentify`](https://github.com/stackhtml/documentify) to build up the HTML.
 This is very powerful and can easily be modulized.
-The general format of a stakit transform is this:
+The general format of a stakit transform is:

 ```javascript
 function lang (context) {